The Brewery Records

-In the extract above, you can see that in July 1855, fifteen pounds and seven shillings was paid for lease of land [upon which the pub was built] and in February (29th, a leap year!), seven hundred and seventy one pounds, sixteen shillings and sixpence (£771 16s 6d) was paid to G.Mason for ‘Contract for building’ (£715) and ‘Extra work’ (£56 16s 6d).
+In the extract below from the brewery records, you can see that in July 1855, fifteen pounds and seven shillings was paid for lease of land [upon which the pub was built] and in February (29th, a leap year!), seven hundred and seventy one pounds, sixteen shillings and sixpence (£771 16s 6d) was paid to G.Mason for ‘Contract for building’ (£715) and ‘Extra work’ (£56 16s 6d).
 According to an online inflation calculator, in today’s money that would be £72,922.03 – cheap at half the price!

 The first licensee of the Pub was Benjamin Burtenshaw, who lived in the pub with Mary Ann, his wife and Joseph and Harriet, two of his kids.
 Another daughter, Marcia appears on the 1871 census.